Up from the Beach: Production

 Oskar Werner was the first choice for the German officer eventually played by Marius Goring.
 Werner, a World War II Wehrmacht veteran refused on the ground that in his opinion no German officer of the time would have held such humane feelings as the officer portrayed in the film.

 Reception

+Release

 According to Fox records, the film needed to earn $4,200,000 in rentals to break even and made $2,645,000, meaning it made a loss.

+Critical response

+Bosley Crowther of The New York Times wrote: "THE people to watch with pity in 20th Century-Fox's Up From the Beach are the handful of veteran French actors who are helplessly trapped in it.
+Not only are they representing a group of villagers in Normandy who are marched all over the country by the confused American invaders on D-Day-plus-one, but they are also obviously at the mercy of the confused Americans who made the film."